Vietnam.vn - Nền tảng quảng bá Việt Nam

 PHOTO: MINERVA UNIVERSITY

-The US Citizenship and Immigration Services (USCIS) announced at the end of August some new updates on when international students are allowed to stay in the US to work after graduation under the Optional Practical Training (OPT) program, especially in the STEM field, and regulations related to student visas.
+The US Citizenship and Immigration Services (USCIS) announced at the end of August a number of new updates on when international students are allowed to stay in the US to work after graduation under the Optional Practical Training (OPT) program, especially in the STEM field, and regulations related to student visas.
 The new regulations take effect immediately from the time of announcement and apply to all international students in the US, USCIS emphasized.

 This means that international students will now have to consider more carefully if they want to participate in student exchange programs, study abroad in other countries... organized by the school or return home to study remotely.
 In the case of participating in programs lasting less than 5 months, international students when re-entering the US only need to present the existing Form I-20 or an updated Form I-20 (if changing majors, changing schools or studying at a higher level) along with a valid visa, USCIS instructed.